lukejacksonn/ijk/README.md

 - The second argument `props` is an `object` (optional) containing element attributes
 - The third argument `children` is an `string|array` (optional) of child node(s)

 All numbers passed as children get converted to strings.
+All falsey children are discarded.

 ## Installation